-Matthew Schweitzer is the founding editor of the Post-War Watch.
+Matthew Schweitzer is the founder and editor of the Post-War Watch.

 Barham A. Salih is the former Prime Minister of the Kurdistan Regional Government, former Deputy Prime Minister of the Iraqi Government, and Founder of the American University of Iraq, Sulaimani.
 He was interviewed about the political and economic challenges facing Iraqi Kurdistan after ISIS.